sforesi/u3_hw_sequelize_practice/README.md

 ## Requiring Models

-In the file you're using for your queries, don't forget to require your models:
+Don't forget to require your models in the file you're using for your queries:

 ```js
 const {} = require('./models')